ZettourNguyen/Crawl-Novel-and-Text-to-Speech-Backend/README.md

 - Directly convert any input text to audio using AWS or Azure TTS services.
 - Customize the voice (male, female, etc.) and language (English, Vietnamese).
-- High-quality output in MP3, WAV, and other formats.

 ## Supported TTS Services